-The AIC Plan for EXcellence (referred to as APEX) is a shared undergraduate journey that transforms our students through academic, community and leadership opportunities that foster intellectual, personal and professional growth and development.
+APEX is a shared undergraduate journey that transforms our students through academic, community and leadership opportunities that foster intellectual, personal and professional growth and development.
 This comprehensive, four-year program heightens the students' academic, professional, and social experiences while attending AIC in order to develop a solid foundation for a lifetime of success personally and professionally.
 To make our undergraduate students more attractive to prospective employers and enable them to succeed in their careers, we provide them with broad academic skills based on a liberal arts foundation as well as life skills such as the ability to communicate effectively, think critically, gather and use information, and work collaboratively.
-The focus of the program is to assist students achieve their own apex by helping them identify, develop, and achieve their educational, professional, and personal goals.